mariaperez01/Project-1/README.md

 ## Problem 7

+### Section a

+You should open the file "Problem7a.cpp" and copy the code that can be found inside in you compiler.
+Next you can introduce the dimension n of the solution v you want to get (n = 100 is already set as an example).
+Then you should compile the program, link it (making sure that you have already installed the armadillo extension) and execute it.
+You should get the solution v and corresponding x printed on screen as well as writen on a file called "vx_solution.txt" (_ stands for the dimension n).

+### Section b

+First, you should open the file "Problem7b.py", copy the code inside the file in your Python compiler.
+Then you have to make sure that the diferent files "vx_solution.txt" are in the same folder.
+In this code the values of the dimension n that are used are the following ones: 10, 100, 1000 and 100000.
+Once you execute the code you will get diferent plots that compares our numeric solutions for different values of n aiganst the exact solution for u(x) in Eq.2.
+This plots will be generated in a .pdf format.

 ## Problem 8

 ### Section a

-You should open the file "Problem8a(graphics).py" on your Python compiler and run it once you have saved the diferent "vx_solution.txt" in the same folder (_ stands for any of these numbers 10, 100, 1000, 10000 and 100000).
+You should open the file "Problem8a(graphics).py" on your Python compiler and run it once you have saved the different "vx_solution.txt" in the same folder (_ stands for any of these numbers 10, 100, 1000, 10000 and 100000).
 You will get a plot of the errors in a .pdf format.
 This plot represents the logarithm (in base ten) of the absolute error against x for each n.

 ### Section b